The Northwest passage – A survival nightmare

 (Sir John Franklin)

 Sir John Franklin was a British navy officer and was tasked with finding the empire a route across the north-west passage.
-He left England on May 19, 1845 with two ships, the HMS Erebus and the HMS Terror.
+He left England on May 19, 1845, with two ships, the HMS Erebus and the HMS Terror.
 Onboard these ships were 129 skilled sailors and officers who all had experience in long voyages and enough provisions to last them for the whole journey.
 What actually happened next is unknown as the ship never made it to the other side and nothing was heard back home in England.

 The Fiala-Ziegler expedition – 1903 – 1905

 Ziegler was a very wealthy businessman who sponsored an expedition to find a route through the northwest passage in 1901, but the team he sent was amateur at best and quickly ran into thick ice, ending their journey in less than a year.
-Not wanting to let someone else get the opportunity to claim the passage, Ziegler sent another team in 1903 led a photographer named Anthony Fiala who took part in the first expedition.
+Not wanting to let someone else get the opportunity to claim the passage, Ziegler sent another team in 1903 led by a photographer named Anthony Fiala who took part in the first expedition.

 Fiala and 38 crew set sail, but this time they turned right and made their way into the Barents Sea hoping to find a north-eastern passage across the coast of Russia.
-After coming close to Rudolph island, the ship started to run into thick ice sheets which quickly crippled the hull, and with no way to repair it they were forced to abandon ship and make their way to land.
-Rudolph island is about 800 miles north of the Russian coastline and is always extremely cold, there are no trees on the island and the center is covered by a glacier.
-Survival here would be close to impossible but fortunately the crew were able to salvage enough supplies from the ship to make a small camp and were even lucky enough to find a source of coal along the rocky coastline.
+After coming close to Rudolph Island, the ship started to run into thick ice sheets which quickly crippled the hull, and with no way to repair it they were forced to abandon ship and make their way to land.
+Rudolph Island is about 800 miles north of the Russian coastline and is always extremely cold, there are no trees on the island and the center is covered by a glacier.
+Survival here would be close to impossible but fortunately, the crew were able to salvage enough supplies from the ship to make a small camp and were even lucky enough to find a source of coal along the rocky coastline.
 They survived by hunting polar bears and walruses to supplement their food, and two years later they were rescued by a whaling ship.

-Why is the northwest passage so dangerous
+Why is the northwest passage so dangerous?

 Marine shipping has long avoided this route due to the obvious risks that come with it, but since 2009 huge amounts of sea ice have been melting further and further north, allowing access for certain types of ships to successfully get through for a few of the summer months.